BDN editor’s new cookbook is geared toward the home chef on the go

 Bangor-based food writer Sarah Walker Caron’s toughest critics are her kids.
 They’re used to mom trying out new recipes for various meals, and they aren’t afraid to tell Caron — better known by Bangor Daily News readers as features editor for the BDN and editor of Bangor Metro Magazine — when they do or don’t like something.

 The recipes in Caron’s newest cookbook, “The Super Easy 5-Ingredient Cookbook,” come directly out of those shared dinners, cooked quickly once mom and kids are all home from their busy day at school and work.
-The book is geared toward anyone with a limited amount of time, basic cooking schools and the desire to feed healthy, flavorful meals to their family.
+The book is geared toward anyone with a limited amount of time, basic cooking skills and the desire to feed healthy, flavorful meals to their family.
 Most can be made in 30 minutes or less, and with just a handful of inexpensive ingredients.

 “Of course I would love to eat meals that are time-consuming to make, but I just don’t have the time — and that’s not how I cook every day,” Caron said.
 “This is stuff that’s fast, easy and basic.
 It’s something that’s feasible to make when we all get home at 7:30 or 8 p.m., and we all need to eat dinner right away.”